ZuckermanBrain/git-novice/_episodes/12-hosting.md

 - "Rules regarding intellectual property and storage of sensitive information apply no matter where code and data are hosted."
 ---

-The second big question for groups that want to open up their work is where to host their code and data.
+In addition to GitHub, there are several alternative ways of to host Git repositories.
+We will only mention these alternatives in passing, since the workflows we've described in previous sections are specific to GitHub.
+Alternate hosting providers are worth consideration for individuals using the command line version of Git, however, which is substantially more flexible than the GitHub Desktop interface.

 One option is for the lab, the department, or the university to provide a server, manage accounts and backups, and so on.
 The main benefit of this is that it clarifies who owns what, which is particularly important if any of the material is sensitive (i.e., relates to experiments